 The Forest and Rangeland Renewable Resources Planning Act (FRRPA) requires that each national forest prepare an initial forest plan that provides direction for the efficient use and protection of forest resources within their administrative boundaries.
-The Tahoe National Forest (TNF) Land and Resource Management Plan (LRMP) was adopted in 1990.
-The LRMP sets two levels of management direction: one is forest-wide and the other is area-specific.
+The Tahoe National Forest (TNF) Land and Resource Management Plan (LRMP) was adopted in 1990 (USDA-FS, 1990).
+The LRMP sets two levels of management direction: one is forest-wide and the other is areaspecific.
 With respect to forest-wide management, direction comes from forest-wide goals, objectives, standards, and guidelines.
 Area-specific direction is set forth in the management direction for 106 areas and includes management area emphasis, standards, guidelines, and practices.
 The LRMP addresses resources across TNF.

+Through the Sierra Nevada Forest Plan Amendment process, the LRMP has been updated twice since 1990 and it is in the process of being updated a third time (USDA-FS, 2001a; 2004; 2010).
 Licensee intends to consult closely with the United States Department of Agriculture (USDA) Forest Service (Forest Service) during relicensing to assure consistency with the TNF LRMP.